-The United States remains a dominant player in the global economy—a go-to place for venture capital and for the development of new technologies.
+The United States of America remains a dominant player in the global economy—a go-to place for venture capital and for the development of new technologies.
 Many Queensland and Australian technology firms are already working there and accessing new markets.
 Other bioscience and tech startups are eager to join them, literally or virtually via partnered projects and initiatives.

 Our emerging biotech capability

 Queensland is emerging as an innovation and entrepreneurship powerhouse in our region, a launch pad to Asia-Pacific markets.
-Our investment over 2 decades in world-class infrastructure and in recruiting a pool of leading researchers is paying dividends with breakthroughs in health, agricultural and industrial biotechnology.
+Our investment over two decades in world-class infrastructure and in recruiting a pool of leading researchers is paying dividends with breakthroughs in health, agricultural and industrial biotechnology.